genedan/cl-practitioners-guide/chapter_2/data_and_logic.rst

        ]
    )

 It’s clear to see that this is a volume-weighted chainladder model with a tail factor set using exponential curve fitting.
-Further, this model will resample the `Triangle` it receives using overdispersed poisson bootstrapping to provide a simulated set of reserve estimates.
+Further, this model will resample the `Triangle` it receives using over-dispersed poisson bootstrapping to provide a simulated set of reserve estimates.

 Some advantages of this approach: